ForTheNguyen/RaspberryPiCam_ECE4180/README.md

 //Summarize goals of project, desired capabilities, and primary hardware components.

 This project combines a high-quality camera with an LCD touchscreen and a Raspberry Pi 4B+ //TODO to create a functional camera held together with a retro 3D printed housing.
 This camera has a shutter button to snap pictures and timelapse, and has a GUI that can be used to switch between these modes, to display images taken with the camera that are stored in memory, and to display live view from the camera.
-The 3D-printed housing allows space for a battery //TODO and has openings for connections to the camera's tripod mount and the raspberry pi's power connector.  //TODO encoder
+The 3D-printed housing allows space for attachment to a power supply and has openings for connections to the camera's tripod mount and the raspberry pi's power connector.  //TODO encoder

 ## Hardware Setup